Our team’s experience in managing and developing large‐scale energy infrastructure has positioned us to lead New York’s energy transition.

 Most recently, Foy served as Executive Assistant to the Chairman, CEO & President of Hexcel Corporation.
 She has an extensive background in administrative and project management as well as executive and board support, including experience in corporate responsibility, legal administration, and corporate philanthropy.
 At RISE, she organizes and implements administrative and human resources operations as well as key strategic and performance measurement protocols and systems.

 Kelly graduated from Pace University in White Plains, NY with a B.S. in Elementary Education.

 Ken Galarneau is Director of Commercial Management at Rise Light & Power.

 Galarneau has over 10 years of analytics experience in New York’s energy markets.
 Most recently, he consulted for NYISO market participants as Principal of KRG Energy Solutions, providing market and regulatory analysis.
 Previously, he worked for Key Capture Energy as Senior Manager, Market Design, where he helped the company navigate participation rules for their energy storage resource, KCE_NY_1, and spearheaded a wide range of development analysis activities.
 Galarneau also served as Senior Manager, Government & Regulatory Affairs at Direct Energy, focusing on the NYISO market and working to help the forward trading and wholesale operations desks understand market rule changes impacting participation and future prices.
 Before joining as a market participant, Ken worked for NYISO in various market monitoring roles, including as Supervisor, Mitigation Performance & Analysis, where he helped implement energy market mitigation measures and screen them for non-competitive behavior.

-Ken has a Bachelor of Science degree in Management, and a Master of Science degree in Financial Engineering & Risk Analytics, both from Rensselaer Polytechnic Institute.
+Ken has a Master of Science degree in Financial Engineering & Risk Analytics, and a Bachelor of Science degree in Management both from Rensselaer Polytechnic Institute.

 Elizabeth GriffinDirector, DevelopmentREAD BIO >